Flexures for Kibble balances: Minimizing the effects of anelastic relaxation: Magic flexures

 While it is instructive to explain the emergence of magic on a flat flexure, magic flexure can only be achieved by engineering the moment area of inertia $I_z(s)$ to change as a function of $s$.
 For these cases, however, analytical solutions to the differential equations governing the bending are either elusive or mathematically so complex that most insight is lost.

 The only way forward is a numerical calculation.
 Here, we use the code and mathematics described in the previous section to calculate the main flexure.

-Figure~\ref{fig:defl:main:vs:mass} shows the deflection as a function of the load on the flexure given by the weight $mg$ of a point mass at the end of the flexure with mass values $m$ ranging from \SI{0}{\kilo\gram} to \SI{50}{\kilo\gram}.
-Different from the flat flexure (see Fig.~\ref{fig:flat:bending}), and as a consequence of the non-constant $I_z$ the bending point moves down the flexure as the mass load increases.
+Fig.~\ref{fig:defl:main:vs:mass} shows the deflection as a function of the load on the flexure given by the weight, $mg$, of a point mass at the end of the flexure with mass values, $m$, ranging from \SI{0}{\kilo\gram} to \SI{50}{\kilo\gram}.
+Similar to to the behavior of the flat flexure shown in Fig.~\ref{fig:flat:bending}, the bending point moves down the flexure as the mass load increases.
 The unloaded flexure bends approximately in the middle of the flexure, $s=\SI{5}{\milli\meter}$, where the flexure is thinnest.
 As the mass load increases, the bending point moves down (increase in $s$) where the flexure becomes thicker and hence stiffer.

 The bending is, of course, distributed throughout the flexure.
 To indicate where the bending occurs the normal stress is shown in the lower panel of Fig.~\ref{fig:defl:main:vs:mass}.
 The maximum of the (bending) stress is a good indication of where the bending occurs.

-The complement to Fig.~\ref{fig:defl:main:vs:mass} is Fig.~\ref{fig:defl:main:vs:E} where the deflection and the stress of the same flexure are plotted for different values of $E_o$ under a constant load of \SI{15}{\kilo\gram}.
+The complement to Fig.~\ref{fig:defl:main:vs:mass} is Fig.~\ref{fig:defl:main:vs:E} where the deflection and the stress of the same flexure are plotted for different values of $E_0$ under a constant load of \SI{15}{\kilo\gram}.
 We observe the opposite.
 As $E$ increases the bending moves towards the middle of the flexure where it is thinnest and bending happens at a lower torque.

-With this combination, it is possible to find a load where the stiffness of the flexure does not change as $E$ increases slightly.
+With this combination, it is possible to find a load where the stiffness of the flexure does not change as $E$ increases or decreases slightly, as is the case in the model of the anelastic relaxation.
 Usually, an increase in $E$ would increase $\kappa$, but as the location of bending moves towards a thinner part of the flexure, it simultaneously decreases.
-By choosing the right mass, these two effects can offset each other yielding a constant $\kappa$, i.e., a vanishing $S_\mathrm{mod}$.
+By choosing the right load, these two effects can be fine tuned such that $\kappa$ is independent of $E$, i.e., a vanishing $S_\mathrm{mod}$.

 To put this to practice, we calculate $\kappa$ and $S_\mathrm{mod}$ for the main flexure for loads up to \SI{100}{\kilo\gram}.
 The results are shown in Fig.~\ref{fig:flexure:kappa:large:mass}.
 To verify the Python code, several points were also calculated using commercial finite element analysis (FEA) software.
 While there are small differences between the two calculations that we attribute to negligible numerical inaccuracies in both methods, the overall trends agree.
 Both calculations predict the existence of a magic flexure.
 The main flexure becomes magic at a load of \SI{56}{\kilo\gram}.